Get your pitch applications in for the Boulder Micro-Meetup

 The days of Google Talk are over

-A remind that I’ll be holding a micro-meetup at Boomtown on Broadway in Boulder, Colorado on Wednesday, March 29th at 7pm.
+A reminder that I’ll be holding a micro-meetup at Boomtown on Broadway in Boulder, Colorado on Wednesday, March 29th at 7pm.

 You’ll have 2 minutes to pitch in front of two local judges and then 2 minutes of questions.
 No slides, no props, no costumes (Ok, maybe costumes.)